OpenTrack Head & Eye Tracking Using Eyeware Beam Skip to content

 9

-• To view behind you in-game, enhance your field of vision by adjusting the ‘yaw’ range.
-In OpenTrack’s “Mapping” section, select the “yaw” tab and set the maximum input to 90°.
+• To view behind you in-game: In OpenTrack’s Mapping section, select the Yaw tab and set the maximum input to 90°.
+Adjust the Yaw curve for comfort.

-• If you notice jittering, fine-tune the Accela filter parameters by clicking the hammer icon near “Filter” on OpenTrack’s main window.
+• If you notice jittering, fine-tune the Accela filter parameters by clicking the hammer icon next to Filter at the bottom right in OpenTrack’s main window.

-How to use the Eyeware Beam iOS Edition With Opentrack
+Legacy Setup Guide: Eyeware Beam iOS Edition and Opentrack

 Play Video